openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo.md

 In particular, this demo uses 4 models to build a pipeline able to detect faces on videos, detect face direction and its keypoints (aka "landmarks"), and recognize persons using provided face database (gallery).
-The corresponding pretrained models can be bound in this repository:
+The corresponding pretrained models can be found in this repository:

-* `intel_models/face-detection-retail-0004`,
+* `intel_models/face-detection-retail-0004` and
+  `intel_models/face-detection-adas-0001`,
-    which is used to detect faces and predict their bounding boxes;
+    which are used to detect faces and predict their bounding boxes;
 * `intel_models/head-pose-estimation-adas-0001`,
     which is used to predict head direction;
 * `intel_models/landmarks-regression-retail-0009`,
     which is used to predict face keypoints;
-* `intel_models/face-reidentification-retail-0071`,
+* `intel_models/face-reidentification-retail-0095`,
     which is used to recognize persons.

 ### How it works